 Query Parameters

-The annotation %rest:query-param is provided for accessing parameters in the Query String of the URL used for the RESTful Web Service request.
+The annotation %rest:query-param is provided for accessing parameters in the Query string of the URL used for the RESTful Web Service request.

 declare